- Vessels less than 38.1m/125’ transit the canal as “handlines” and do not use locomotives/mules

 The process is actually quite straightforward, however you might feel like you are getting the run around, as dealing with Panama bureaucracy is nearly always a little slow and frustrating.
 Make sure you have all your paperwork and information ready to go.

-As always, the best resource is at the Noonsite cruisers forum – Panama Formalities.
+An excellent resource can be found at the Noonsite cruisers forum – Panama Formalities.

 Note that use of an agent is optional.

-An Admeasurer will board your yacht with a pile of paperwork, a tape measure, and lots of questions.
-You will end up with a Ship Identification Number and a form you need to take to the bank for payment.
+If an Admeasurer is required, they will board your yacht with a pile of paperwork, a tape measure, and lots of questions.
+You will end up with an SIN (Ship Identification Number) and a form you need to take to the bank for payment.

 - Usually you are told to call the Scheduler after 18:00 on the day of the Admeasurer inspection